POSTED July 27, 2021

 These are a series of indicators we look out for at BoatBuy when completing a Pre-Purchase Inspection.

 Does it matter that there is water in the transom?

 Yes, once water has entered a timber-cored transom it travels between these layers that create the integrity of your transom.
-If you can imagine, with every gear change and with the boat thrusting forward and aft every time you accelerate and decelerate, the water between these layers has a hydraulic effect, pulsing and pushing water with extreme pressures further throughout the transom.
+If you can imagine, with every gear change, and the boat thrusting forward and aft every time you speed up and slow down, the water between these layers has a hydraulic effect.
+In addition, this pushes water with extreme pressures further into the transom.
 This is known as water migration and hydraulic erosion.
-The migration of this water causes timber core shredding, further areas of delamination and eventually an irreversible complete core failure and the entire transom must be replaced.
+As a result, the migration of this water causes timber core shredding, further areas of delamination and eventually an irreversible complete core failure and the entire transom must be replaced.

 How to repair a wet transom?

 The decision on whether a transom can be repaired should be decided by a shipwright or boat builder willing to complete and warrant the work.
 This could include core samples to be extracted and examined, to various areas of the transom to determine the extent of moisture spread.
 Sterndrive or anode mounting holes could be over bored to eliminate areas of wet, corefilled and re-glassed.
 However these spot repairs should be noted to be a repair of temporary nature, as the integrity of the remainder of the transom is unknown.
 Ultimately, the most complete and thorough repair to a transom is a transom replacement.
 Chris Austin from FibreFinish has a good article about it here.

 How much does it cost to replace a transom?

 On a small outboard driven boat with easy access, you may be looking around $4000-$6000.
 It’s important to remember that any major transom work is going to require the motor removed, and the hull taken back to bare to allow access to cutting the entire timber core section out (without damaging the outer skin).